Peter Joseph Arnoudt: Life

 He entered the Society of Jesus at Florissant, Missouri, in 1831.
 After the usual course of Jesuit training, he was appointed to teach in the colleges in the Missouri province of the Society.
 While engaged in teaching he proved himself to be a finished Greek scholar.

 Works

 He composed in Latin the De Imitatione Sacri Cordis Jesu.
 It was written to promote devotion to the Sacred Heart of Jesus, in fulfilment of a vow he had made in a time of illness.
 He sent the manuscript to Rome in 1846, and ten years later it was approved by Father General Roothaan.
 The work was published on the Benzinger press at Einsiedeln, 1863.
-It was translated into English by Father Fastre and published at Cincinnati in 1865.
+It was translated into English by Joseph Fastre and published at Cincinnati in 1865.
 Translations were also made into French, German, Spanish, Portuguese, Italian, Flemish, and Hungarian.
 The French translation, published at Besançon, passed through eighteen editions between the years 1864 to 1887.
-Sommervogel gives the titles of two English, two Flemish, and four French versions of Father Arnoudt's work.
+Sommervogel gives the titles of two English, two Flemish, and four French versions of Arnoudt's work.